jborjon/jborjon.github.io/about-page-notes.md

 search: exclude
 ---

+"Go run your business while I take care of your copy."

 ## To answer:

 1. What's my *why,* my undying belief in a purpose or cause bigger than myself?
 Ideas: To empower individuals through top [percentile of my writing skills] writing, making it so time and lack of writing mastery aren't an obstacle for creators and business owners, thus improving the economy for everyone.